jleboube/DockPilot/URGENT_FIX_INSTRUCTIONS.md

 git pull origin main

 # You should see these new commits:
+# - a829d09 "fix: Add entrypoint script to handle malformed DOCKER_HOST" (CRITICAL FIX)
-# - 1ed9271 "feat: Add comprehensive logging and improved validation for DOCKER_HOST"
+# - 1ed9271 "feat: Add comprehensive logging and improved validation"
 # - b3ad32f "Fix: Add validation and sanitization for DOCKER_HOST"
-# - 69be8c6 "docs: Add deployment guide for v1.0.4 fix"

 # Step 4: REBUILD the containers (this is critical!)
 docker compose build --no-cache backend